-Boil Water Notice and FAQs
+Boil Water Notice FAQ's

 What is a boil water notice?

 A boil water notice is a public statement issued by your water system advising customers to boil their tap water before drinking or other consumption.
 Boil water notices are issued as a precaution in response to an event that can potentially introduce contaminants into the distribution system (such as main breaks, loss of system pressure, or sample results from routine testing).
-The risk of waterborne diseases is higher for infants, the elderly, and people with autoimmune deficiency disorders.
-In the remote possibility of contamination, Texas Water Company issues boil water notices to safeguard the community.

 Is the water safe for bathing and washing hands?